2nd Infantry Regiment (United States): World War I

 When war broke out, the 2nd Infantry Regiment was on security duty in the Hawaiian Islands guarding interned German ships and sailors, as well as various U.S. installations.
 In July 1918, it returned to the United States and was assigned to the 19th Division at Camp Dodge, Iowa.
 The war ended just as the regiment was about to deploy to France.
-In 1919, the regiment was relieved from the 19th Division and resumed as a separate regiment.